-Optional fan block-off plates may be ordered to HELP maintain reduced capacity functionality in the case of a supply or return fan failure.
+Optional fan block-off plates may be ordered to help maintain reduced capacity functionality in the case of a supply or return fan failure.
 A until replacement can be procured and installed.
 Fan block-off plates come in two styles, upstream and downstream.
+Plates are stored on the inside of one of the air tunnel access doors.